psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 is stored using json formatting, and as such can be read not just by us, but also by DataLad.
-This is very useful: now we will be able to rerun the exact command if, for example, input data gets changed, the script get changed, or we decide to remove the outputs (we won't try that now, but the command to do so is `datalad rerun`).
+This is very useful: now we will be able to rerun the exact command if, for example, input data gets changed, the script gets changed, or we decide to remove the outputs.
+We won't try that now, but the command to do so is `datalad rerun`.

 ### Locking and unlocking